 Getting a bad review online isn’t necessarily the end of the world.
-In fact, just like everything else, it can give you an opportunity not just to learn from your experience but to show your existing (and potential) customers that in the unlikely even they’re not satisfied with your product or service, your company has their back.
+In fact, just like everything else, it can give you an opportunity not just to learn from your customers’ experience but to show your existing (and potential) customers that in the unlikely event they’re not satisfied with your product or service, your company has their back.

 Take the bull by the horns.
 Burying your head in the sand is not a strategy and can cause so much more harm than answering, even if you’re worried that your answer is not ideal.
 People want to know that there are humans behind a company, humans who care.

 Here is a simple guideline to help you on your path to excellent customer service and review responses:

 1- Be as prompt as possible.
 Follow JetBlue’s fantastic response time:

 If someone is so unsatisfied with your product / service that they went out of their way to draft and post a review, that means they have given this a lot of thought.
 The more time you allow to go by, the more this customer will grow to think that your company doesn’t care.
 By responding swiftly, they at least understand that your company is listening and cares